 Helen was selected to the North Carolina Rising Stars list, published in Super Lawyers® Magazine, for 2020 and 2021.
 Each year, no more than 2.5 percent of lawyers in NC are selected by the research team at Super Lawyers® to receive this honor.

 Helen is an active member of the North Carolina Advocates for Justice, an association dedicated to protecting people’s rights through advocacy and education.
-She currently serves on the executive committee of the Women’s Caucus and the leadership committee of the Auto Torts and Premises Liability Section.
+She currently serves as chair of the Women’s Caucus and co-legislative chair of the Auto Torts and Premises Liability Section.
 Helen also serves as co-diversity and inclusion chair of the North Carolina Bar Association Litigation Section.

-An avid long distance runner, Helen has run a number of marathons and half marathons, including the Boston Marathon and the Chicago Marathon.
+An avid long distance runner, Helen has run a number of marathons and half marathons, including the Boston and the Chicago Marathons.
 Helen also enjoys writing her blog, Chasing Helen, a platform to motivate, educate and encourage others about running, fitness and overall well-being.